Logo

 Foundation Stage Ethos

 In the foundation Stage we encourage children to make choices, problem solve and think critically.
 Through continuous provision we encourage children to become independent learners and nurture their interests through enhancements within the environment.
 Staff observe and record children’s achievements, and work together to ensure next steps are taken.
-Each child’s progress and interests are recorded in their Floor Book which is shared with both parents, children and the Senior Leadership team.
+We record the class's progress in a floor book to document all of our experiences and learning throughout the year.
+These are shared with children, parents and the senior leadership team.

 Welcome to Reception's Class Page!